James M. Mason: Political career

 In 1836, Congressman Edward Lucas of Shepherdstown (in what would become West Virginia decades later) announced his retirement.
 Voters in Virginia's 15th congressional district elected Mason as his successor in the Twenty-fifth United States Congress.
-The Jackson Democrat only served a single term, succeeded by Lucas' brother William Lucas.
+The Jackson Democrat only served a single term, and was succeeded by Lucas' brother William Lucas.

 In 1847, Virginia legislators elected Mason to the Senate after incumbent Isaac S. Pennybacker died in office, and Mason won re-election in 1850 and 1856.
 Mason famously read aloud the dying Senator John C. Calhoun's final speech to the Senate, on March 4, 1850, which warned of the likely breakup of the country if the North did not permanently accept the existence of slavery in the South, as well as its expansion into the Western territories.
 Mason also complained of Northern personal liberty laws, intended to help fugitive slaves: "Although the loss of property is felt, the loss of honor is felt still more."

-Mason was President pro tempore of the Senate in 1857.
+Mason was President pro tempore of the Senate for two months in early 1857 (January 6 to March 4).

 Champion of slavery

 Mason "championed the Southern political platform", "and slavery, another of the three themes that most affected his life, lay at the core of that political ideology."
 (The other two themes were the secession of Virginia and the establishment of the Confederacy.)

 Mason was not only a white supremacist, he believed that negroes were "the great curse of the country".
-Giving Blacks the vote particularly offended him; it was, he thought, the rule of the mob and the "end of the republic."
+Giving Blacks the vote particularly offended him; it was, he thought, the rule of the mob and the "end of the republic".

 He so believed in the beneficence of slavery that, unlike many others in Frederick County, Mason refused to support the colonization project that led to the founding of Liberia.
 Mason's solution to the "problem" of free blacks was returning them to slavery, stating they were better off enslaved in the United States than they could possibly be in Africa.
 Mason believed that slavery did not need to be established or require a law to make it legal; it had already been established by God, as recorded in the Bible.
 It already existed in Africa: "The negro is as much property in Africa as the bullock or the ox".
 His position was that Congress had no authority to prohibit slavery anywhere, and certainly not in Kansas.
 Slavery was a condition, not an institution, by which he meant that Americans were not enslaving Africans, they were merely purchasing them from other Africans that had already enslaved them.